"We really want to hire top talent."

-The odds of a incredibly talented, but incompatible hire leaving quickly is even greater.
+The odds of an incredibly talented, but incompatible hire leaving quickly are even greater.

 For example, let's say Katie is the Director of Marketing for a fast-growing company in the tech space.
 She's been with them for three years and has scaled their sales significantly by utilizing the newest breakthroughs and theories in digital marketing.
 A recruiter from a larger local company finds her profile and is incredibly impressed with everything she's accomplished in such a short time.
 They have a marketing role open and it seems like Katie could be a great fit.